 When you’re scouting for a place to live or retire to in Mexico, or even if you only plan to live here for a set time, it’s wise to short-list locations which offer climate types you know you feel comfortable living in.

 Most of Mexico’s principal towns and cities away from the coasts are situated at elevation: Mexico City is situated at over 7,000 feet above sea level, and many of the places in Mexico’s colonial heartland are situated at elevations of at least 5,000 feet above the sea.

-Homes in colonial cities don’t tend to have air conditioners installed as they are simply not needed here: on hotter summer days, opening windows to allow an airflow through your home or using a small fan provides enough ventilation to stay comfortable.
+Homes in colonial cities don’t tend to have air conditioners installed as they are simply not needed here: on hotter summer days, opening windows to allow an airflow through your home, or using a small fan to create ventilation provides sufficient fresh air to stay comfortable.

 However, from April onward temperatures in these places rise steeply and the humidity levels rise dramatically.
 Most people living in these areas during the summer months need to use air conditioning to keep cool and as these consume a lot of electricity, you can expect your summer electricity bills to be materially higher if you make extensive use of them to stay comfortable.
 Some people in hot regions use their swimming pool as means to cool down and save on expenses.

 By taking some time to consider the climate zones you naturally feel comfortable living in, you’ll be able to short list places which match those and thus help you to settle more easily when you move here.

 Mexico in your inbox